Pug Age to Human Years Chart (Age Chart Explained)

 Comfort at home helps senior Pugs.
 Soft beds, easy access to water, and a calm routine make a big difference.

 By understanding your Pug’s age and giving the right care, you can improve both their quality of life and lifespan.
+If you’re planning ahead, our Pug dog cost of ownership guide breaks down common expenses as your Pug gets older.

 For more trusted, breed-specific health and lifespan information, you can also visit the American Kennel Club’s official Pug breed profile, which offers veterinary-reviewed insights on Pug care, health concerns, and longevity.
+You can also explore our main pet age in human years tools and breed charts to compare how different dogs age over time.